 - Garnish with grated ginger.

 Agedashi dofu is pretty easy to get wrong.
-At its worst, it comes out soggy breaded grease bomb that tastes like stale donuts, smothered in a cloyingly sweet teriyaki sauce.
-Here are some cooking tips to get it right.
+At its worst, it comes out soggy and greasy, smothered in a cloyingly sweet teriyaki sauce.
+Here are some cooking tips to get it right:

 - It is essential to use fresh oil.
 Agedashi tofu has a very delicate flavor profile and if you use old oil, it will end up greasy, tasting like all the things that have been fried in the oil before.

 - The temperature of the oil should also be relatively high.
 This ensures that the coating fries up crisp without frying the tofu itself.

 - The coating needs to be potato starch—cornstarch just isn't the same.
 After soaking in the dashi, the potato starch will lose its crispness, but it absorbs the dashi in the process, creating a flavorful, nearly transparent skin.

 - Use soft tofu.
 Firm tofu just doesn't have the same satiny texture of soft tofu and will leave you chewing a dish that should melt away in your mouth.